Clement-LVD/codexplor/README.md

 🧰🔧🔨 `codexplor` is a WIP 🧰🔧🔨

-`codexplor` offers R functions for explore, analyze and monitor a programming project.
-These tools are aimed to manage a programming project as a network of documents, with text-mining and network metrics & dataviz’.
+`codexplor` offers R functions dedicated to explore, analyze and monitor a programming project.

-> The immediate insights and deep reports offered by `codexplor` will
+Given a programming project, `codexplor` compute standardized text mining metrics and dataviz’ about the project : get rid of global complexity with a global network of local dependancies, and assess local complexity with document-level metrics.

-> help you to understand the big picture of a programming project
+> `codexplor` help me to figure out the big picture of a programming
-> faster, but also to manage it more efficiently.
+> project faster, and to manage it more efficiently.
+I’ve used it, for
+> example, to pinpoint where to start a polishing loop, to identify all
+> the functions impacted by upcoming changes, or to assess the impact of
+> the dev loop on the project.

 ### Installation